 How to make it:

 This tasty cocktail contains fruit juices so it’s shaken.
 I chose to shake and then open pour (rather than strain) the cocktail and then top it up with plenty of crushed ice.
-This gives the drink an extra dose of dilution and keeps it extra chilled.
-You can opt to shake and strain the cocktail over cubed ice, but it will be a much more potent-tasting drink.
-I think a little extra dilution can help to mellow the flavors so that you can enjoy them all.
+This gives the drink an extra dose of dilution and also keeps it extra chilled.
+A little extra dilution helps to mellow the flavors so that you can enjoy them all.

 How to make cinnamon simple syrup

 I made a simple syrup infused with cinnamon sticks for this cocktail.
-Cinnamon simple syrup is a great cocktail (or mocktail) ingredient during the winter months, so it’s worth making a batch and trying it out in other cocktail recipes like in place of simple syrup or a sugar cube in an Old Fashioned.
+Cinnamon simple syrup is a great cocktail (or mocktail) ingredient during the winter months, so it’s worth making a batch and trying it out in other cocktail recipes (such as in place of simple syrup or a sugar cube in an Old Fashioned).

-To make my syrup, I heated ½ cup of sugar with ½ cup of water and once the sugar dissolved, I added 2-3 cinnamon sticks broken into a smaller pieces.
+To make my syrup, I heated 1 cup of sugar with 1 cup of water and once the sugar dissolved, I added 2-3 cinnamon sticks (broken into a smaller pieces).
 I brought the mixture to a boil, then let it simmer for about 5 minutes, and then removed it from the heat.
 Let the syrup cool to room temp with the cinnamon sticks in it, then strain them out and keep the syrup stored in a closed jar in the refrigerator for up to 2 weeks.

 How to make ginger simple syrup